floew2/floew2/README.md

 ### 🔬 Featured GitHub Projects

-Here are highlights from my pinned repositories, demonstrating my skills in building full-cycle ML solutions.
+Here are highlights from my pinned repositories.

 #### 1. Production-Grade MLOps: Building Damage Classification
 This repository demonstrates a complete, end-to-end MLOps pipeline for automated building damage assessment from satellite imagery.
 It showcases the entire ML lifecycle, from data and experiment management to a production-ready, containerized API.